adap/flower/examples/embedded-devices/README.md

      echo set -g mouse on > ~/.tmux.conf
      ```

 5. **Power modes**.
-The Jetson devices can operate at different power modes, each making use of more or less CPU cores clocked at different freqencies.
+The Jetson devices can operate at different power modes, each making use of more or less CPU cores clocked at different frequencies.
 The right power mode might very much depend on the application and scenario.
 When power consumption is not a limiting factor, we could use the highest 15W mode using all 6 CPU cores.
-On the other hand, if the devices are battery-powered we might want to make use of a low power mode using 10W and 2 CPU cores.
+On the other hand, if the devices are battery-powered we might want to make use of a low-power mode using 10W and 2 CPU cores.
 All the details regarding the different power modes of a Jetson Xavier-NX can be found [here](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fpower_management_jetson_xavier.html%23wwpID0E0NO0HA).
-For this demo we'll be setting the device to the high performance mode:
+For this demo, we'll be setting the device to high-performance mode:

    ```bash
    sudo /usr/sbin/nvpmodel -m 2 # 15W with 6cpus @ 1.4GHz
    ```
    Jetson Stats (that you launch via `jtop`) also allows you to see and set the power mode on your device.
-Naviage to the `CTRL` panel and click on one of the `NVM modes` available.
+Navigate to the `CTRL` panel and click on one of the `NVM modes` available.

 6. **Build base client image**.
 Before running a Flower client, we need to install `Flower` and other ML dependencies (i.e. Pytorch or Tensorflow).
 Instead of installing this manually via `pip3 install ...`, let's use the pre-built Docker images provided by NVIDIA.
-In this way, we can be confident of ML infrastructure is optimised for these devices.
+In this way, we can be confident that the ML infrastructure is optimized for these devices.
 Build your Flower client image with:

    ```bash
    # On your Jetson's terminal run